Saturday, 11 April 2015

 • Desires are infinite in number.
 They keep on growing always.
 Wants are also innumerable, but they often develop with your growing capacity and environmental conditions.

 • Most of the Desires are left unsatisfied.
-But, in case of Wants, most of them get satisfied during your lifetime.
+But, in the case of Wants, most of them get satisfied during your lifetime.

 Wants are satisfied by way of acquiring and strengthening your purchasing power.
 You earn income and accumulate purchasing power to satisfy all your wants.
+But simple money power is not sufficient in satisfying your wants.

 • Wants get satisfied in two different ways.
-They are satisfied through consumption of goods or utilising the services of different service providers.
+They are satisfied through consumption of goods or by utilising the services of different service providers.

 • Purchasing a house, car, clothes, food, etc., are examples of some wants satisfied with goods.

-• Again,wants are satisfied with the backup of resources.
+• Again, wants are satisfied with the backup of resources.
 So, you can satisfy wants as long as the resources are there, not after that.